Are we really building AGI?

 Seattle builds more AI than almost any city on Earth.
 The engineers here aren't trying to build AGI — they're shipping products, hitting business targets, making models faster and cheaper.
 But the industry wrapped around their work insists that every step is bringing us closer to general intelligence.
 Scaling laws.
 Emergent capabilities.

 The program weaves provocative statements with guest perspectives from researchers, founders, and investors who see the cracks in the current AI narrative.
 Every presenter — including guest speakers — is subject to the same challenge.
 No one gets a free pass.
 Each statement and each perspective is open to be broken by anyone in the room.
+Audience challenges are submitted live and moderated against the Scientific Code of Conduct.
 The evening closes with a panel where the speakers and the audience go head to head on what held up and what didn't.

 9 statements are presented live.
 Each one is built on the last.
 Each one is open to be broken by anyone in the room.